nakal/xmonad-conf/README.md

 The configuration is fully managed in [git](http://git-scm.com).

 All the configurations included are softlinks.
-It means that you can update them and you implicitely update the checked out project.
+It means that you can update them and you implicitly update the checked out project.
 This also implies that it might be a good idea to make yourself a fork of this project.
 But you can also merge in changes from my repository, but don't complain, if something breaks for you.
 You should consider this project my private